maldoinc/wireup/docs/pages/configuration.md

 ## @ Annotation-based configuration
 In addition to service objects, the container also holds configuration, called parameters.

-You can modify the parameters by updating the `container.params` dict.

 !!! warning
     **Parameters represent application configuration**.